UPPMAX/uppmax_intro_python/docs/faq.md

     ![A user that logged into SUPR](supr_logged_in.png)

+### I already have a project on a NAISS HPC cluster.
+Can I use that one?

+Yes, absolutely!

 ### How can I get a user account on a Swedish academic HPC cluster?

 Register at [https://supr.naiss.se/person/register/](https://supr.naiss.se/person/register/).